 - Greece: Severe Retroactive Reduction of FITs for Greek Renewables.
-Renewable energy share reaches 15.1% in 2012 - Turkey: Turkey Targets 20 GW of Wind Power Capacity by 2023.
-Turkey's total installed wind energy capacity increased by 700 MW to 3,000 MW in 2013. - Bulgaria: Bulgaria has already achieved its 2020 target of 16% for the share of energy from renewable sources - Romania: The government decided to postpone the handing out of a number of green certificates - Croatia: The Croatian government adopted in October 2013 a national action plan for renewable energy sources until 2020. - Serbia: Energy security, greater use of renewables and market liberalisation - Cyprus: Applications for Household Installations of PV Systems Reach Target. - B&H: Good prospects for RES development nsofianos@iene.gr
+Renewable energy share reaches 15.5% in 2013 - Turkey: Turkey targets 20 GW of Wind Power Capacity by 2023.
+Turkey's total installed wind energy capacity increased by 700 MW to 3,500 MW in early 2014. - Bulgaria: Bulgaria has already achieved its 2020 target of 16% for the share of energy from renewable sources - Romania: The government decided to postpone the handing out of a number of green certificates - Croatia: The Croatian government adopted in October 2013 a national action plan for renewable energy sources until 2020.
+In terms of energy savings, by 2020, Croatia should renew and adapt 20% of stateowned buildings - at least 6% by January 1st, 2016. - Serbia: Energy security, greater use of renewables and market liberalisation - Cyprus: Applications for Household Installations of PV Systems Reach Target. - B&H: Good prospects for RES development nsofianos@iene.gr